Authoritarian Power Sharing

 Published

-Forthcoming at American Political Science Review JOURNAL LINK • APPENDIX • REPLICATION DATA
+JOURNAL LINK • APPENDIX • TWITTER

 A Theory of External Wars and European Parliaments

-Conditionally accepted at International Organization (with Brenton Kenkel)
+International Organization, 2023, 77(1): 102–143. (with Brenton Kenkel)

 Strategic Power Sharing: Commitment, Capability, and Authoritarian Survival

-Journal of Politics, 2022, 84(2): 1226–1232.
-JOURNAL LINK • NON-TECHNICAL SUMMARY • APPENDIX
+JOURNAL LINK • NON-TECHNICAL SUMMARY • APPENDIX • TWITTER

 The Dictator's Power-Sharing Dilemma: Countering Dual Outsider Threats